jonahsnider/imposterscript.dev/README.md

 console.log(ඞඞ.reduce(ඞ, 0));
 ```

-**ImposterScript is a subset of JavaScript, that means you can run that code in any JS runtime (Node, browser, etc).**
+**ImposterScript is a subset of JavaScript, that means you can run generated code in any JS runtime (Node, browser, etc).**

 ## How it works